Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-backing-up.md

    -----> Periodic backups will be done daily at 6:00 CET
    ```

-### Downloading a Periodic Backup
+### Downloading a Scheduled Backup

 #### Using the Database Dashboard

 1. From your web browser, open your [database dashboard]({% post_url databases/postgresql/2000-01-01-getting-started %}#accessing-the-scalingo-for-postgresql-dashboard)
 2. Click the **Backups** tab
 3. Locate the **Backups** block
-4. Locate the Periodic backup you are interested in
+4. Locate the Scheduled backup you are interested in
 5. Click the corresponding **Download** button

 #### Using the Command Line